ShahriarMalik/EmailAutomationSystem/README.md

 # Intelligent Email Management System

 ## Project Overview
-This project demonstrates an integration of UiPath with Python to automate the process of managing emails.
-It categorizes emails and creates tasks in JIRA based on the content and urgency of each email.
-This system aims to enhance workflow efficiency by automating the email summarization and task creation processes.
+This project demonstrates the integration of UiPath with Python to automate the process of email management.
+It automates tasks such as email categorization and sentiment analysis and creates corresponding tasks in JIRA based on the urgency and content of the emails.
+The goal is to streamline internal communications within an organization by efficiently managing email workflows.

 ## Technologies Used
-- **UiPath**: Automates interactions with email systems and manages workflow sequences.
+- **UiPath**: Used for automating interactions with email systems and managing workflows.
-- **Python**: Handles backend logic including email categorization and sentiment analysis.
+- **Python**: Manages backend logic including email categorization and sentiment analysis.
-- **Flask**: Serves as the API layer to receive processed data from UiPath and interact with JIRA.
+- **Flask**: Serves as the API layer that interfaces between UiPath and the backend logic.
-- **JIRA API**: Used to create and manage tasks based on email content.
+- **JIRA API**: Utilized to create and manage tasks based on processed email data.

 ## Features
-- Email summarization to extract key points.
+- **Email Summarization**: Extracts key points from emails for quick insights.
-- Categorization of emails into Urgent, Follow-up, and Informational.
+- **Email Categorization**: Classifies emails into categories such as Urgent, Follow-up, and Informational.
-- Automatic JIRA task creation based on email urgency and category.
+- **Automated JIRA Task Creation**: Generates tasks in JIRA based on the email content and categorization, tagged with appropriate priorities.

 ## Getting Started

 ### Prerequisites
-- Python 3.8+
+- Python 3.8 or higher
-- UiPath Studio 2021.10
+- UiPath Studio 2021.10 or newer
-- Access to JIRA Software
+- Access to JIRA and corresponding API keys

 ### Setup and Installation
 1. **Python Environment Setup**:
-   - Install required Python packages:
+   - Install the required Python packages:
      ```bash
      pip install flask nltk requests
      ```
-   - Set up the Flask application:
+   - Initialize the Flask application to handle requests:
      ```bash
      export FLASK_APP=app.py
      export FLASK_ENV=development